Interview Copilot Setup for Zoom, Meet, and Teams

 Cause: Not internalizing the suggestion, just reading it aloud.

-Prevention: Practice with the Interview Coach first.
+Prevention: Practice with the Interview Practice first.
 Drill the frameworks until they’re muscle memory, and the copilot becomes a reminder, not a script.

 Quick Setup Checklist (30 Minutes Before)